ninoNinkovic/LiveStamps/README.md

 "parent_name" : Gets name of parent folder "parent_path" : Gets path of parent folder
 ```

+More are planned in the future!

 **Using Other Stamps as Values:**

-The plugin tries to match any value with an existing key in the stamp dictionary before injection.
-To use the "copyright" stamp within "mystamp", set any "mystamp" VALUE as "copyright".
+The plugin tries to match any value with an existing key in the stamp dictionary before injection. *To use the "copyright" stamp within "mystamp", set any "mystamp" VALUE as "copyright".*

 ```json
 "copyright": {